Modern history of Knossos: The grand debut, 1906–1908

 In 1906 Arthur Evans was financially insolvent and deeply in debt.
 He was selling items from his personal art collection to help pay the cost of restoration.
 This condition did not dampen his enthusiasm for the site.
 He knew that he was making a contribution to the history of man, which he effused in his lectures and writings.
-When he returned to Britain each year, honors never failed to accrue to him, not, however money.
+When he returned to Britain each year, honours never failed to accrue to him, not, however money.

 He still had an allowance from his father.
 He decided to use it to build a residence near Knossos.
 It was never intended to be modest, nor was it for Evans alone, even though he would own it personally, as he did the site.
 Doll drew up plans in 1906.
 They ordered the material, the steel from Britain, struggling with the government of Crete for the licenses to import it.
 Foreigners by then were no longer popular.
 The Great Powers were viewed as impeding enosis, which, in fact, they were.
 They had made an agreement with the Ottoman Empire, which they did not intend to break.
 Commissioners came to Crete, formulated a set of recommendations to the Great Powers, and left.
 They were further in the direction of enosis than Prince George, the High Commissioner, wished to go; for example, they provided for the departure of all foreign troops and their replacement with a native Cretan defense force.
 The Prince resigned as High Commissioner in 1906, to be replaced by Alexandros Zaimis.
 He did everything in his power to support enosis.